Martifas/ScroogeBudget/README.md

         - Amount will be shown for informative reasons, it will not be added automatically

     * Forecast

+            Choose 'real' to work with saved values or custom to enter new values
         * Date when wanted savings amount could be reached
             * Enter the wanted amount in savings
             * Message with amount & date will be printed out